opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 meta_description: Learn how to select optimal HNSW hyperparameters by balancing recall and throughput.
 This guide explores portfolio learning, evaluation methods, and practical implementation in OpenSearch.
 ---

 Vector search plays a crucial role in many machine learning (ML) and data science pipelines.
 In the context of large language models (LLMs), vector search powers [retrieval-augmented generation (RAG)](https://aws.amazon.com/what-is/retrieval-augmented-generation/), a technique that retrieves relevant content from a large document collection to improve LLM responses.
-Because finding exact k-nearest neighbors (k-NN) is computationally expensive on large datasets, approximate nearest neighbor (ANN) search methods, such as [Hierarchical Navigable Small Worlds (HNSW)](https://arxiv.org/pdf/1603.09320), are often used to improve efficiency [1].
+Because finding exact k-nearest neighbors (k-NN) is computationally expensive for large datasets, approximate nearest neighbor (ANN) search methods, such as [Hierarchical Navigable Small Worlds (HNSW)](https://arxiv.org/pdf/1603.09320), are often used to improve efficiency [1].

 ### Optimizing HNSW: Balancing search quality and speed